 This is a huge draw for Xcaret, and it’s easy to see why.
 The show is two hours long and it has a cast of hundreds, colorful and varied costumes, plus a spectacular lighting show.
 The performances showcase Mexican culture and history, from the time of the ancient Mayans, through the arrival of the Spanish, to modern Mexican culture and music.

 You can buy tickets for the night Espectacular show only, if you don’t want to visit the Xcaret park.
-Click here for our link to get 10-15% off tickets to the show.
 The Xcaret at night includes admission to Xcaret from 4:00 pm to 10:00 pm so you can see a few exhibits before the big show.

 You can also add the Xcaret Xclusivo to get a reserved seat at the Grand Tlachco Theater, a selection of dried fruits, one bottle of sparkling wine, soft drinks for kids and personalized attention.

 We’ve been to see the night Espectacular show twice, and enjoyed it both times.
 It’s fun for adults and kids, and both our kids watched the entire two hour show without fidgeting in their seats.
 It may have helped that we fed them cotton candy from the snack shops outside.